(Written for a school publication, for one of the most enjoyable reads last year.)

 · One case in point: Theoretically, Copernicus’ model is not as good as Ptolemy’s in terms of calculations.
 Further, though it is true that Copernicus’ theory was, on some fronts, more explanatory, most took it as a model for prediction—which is the rational thing to do–whereas Galileo took it as the physical truth.

 · Similarly, Copernicus rejected the sophisticated Aristotelian account of Mathematics, where Maths is just an approximation, and took mathematical calculations as directly presenting (rather than re-presenting) physical reality.

-· The Church, in reality, did accept new theories, and adapted the Bible to them (e.g. the roundness of the earth) when there is proof for the theory—a traditional standard of rationality which is not present in Copernicus’ or Galileo’s theories.
+· The Church, in reality, did accept new theories and adapted the Bible to them (e.g. the roundness of the earth) when there is proof for the theory—a traditional standard of rationality that is not present in Copernicus’ or Galileo’s theories.

 · Ergo, Galileo triumphed because reason did not reign, both in rejecting other people’s theories and in accepting his own.
 The church, in fact, acted—both in today’s and the ancient standard—more rationally than Galileo.